Northwood School (Lake Placid, New York): 1905–1927: Founding and early years

 In 1905 John M. Hopkins, a Yale graduate who had previously taught at The Hill School and the Florida-Adirondack School (later Ransom Everglades School), established a school in Lake Placid described as, “organized with quarters in the Adirondacks in the summer and in Florida in the winter.
 The school will furnish a home in which boys may have careful personal attention, the advantages of experienced teachers and wholesome natural outdoor life and amusements.”
 During this time the school was known variously as Hopkins School, Lake Placid School, and Lake Placid Boys School.
 Hopkins led the school until 1921 and oversaw its growth from six students to forty.
 By the time of Hopkins's departure the school was described as being, “...remarkably successful not only in the records of its boys in entrance examinations, but in their after careers in college.”

 Herbert L. Malcolm, another Yale graduate, took over leadership of the school in 1921 and served as headmaster until 1925.
 The school had for years enjoyed a close relationship with the Lake Placid Club, which had been founded by Melvil Dewey, creator of the Dewey Decimal System, in 1895.
 Many of the students’ families were members of the club and the school utilized club grounds and buildings.
 In 1925, the Lake Placid Club Education Foundation took over formal control of the school.

 This transition brought the arrival of Robert W. Boyden as the school's new headmaster and also marked the end of the school's annual winter migration to Florida in order to, "secure continuity of educational effort and also to enrich the school life by the varied winter sports available for physical development."

 1927–1944: Becoming Northwood

 In 1927, Dr. Ira A. Flinner, who received his doctorate from Harvard, was appointed headmaster, a position he would hold until 1951.
 Early in his tenure the school moved to its present location and adopted a new name, Northwood School.
 Under Flinner, Northwood continued to expand its physical plant and increase enrollment.

 In 1934 Northwood School received its charter by the Regents of the State of New York, and was made a not for profit institution governed by a board of trustees.

 1944–45: Hiatus

-In the summer of 1944, the U.S. Army took over control of Northwood's buildings for use as a medical unit within the redeployment center in Lake Placid, NY.
+In the summer of 1944, the U.S. Army took over control of Northwood's buildings for use as a medical unit within the redeployment center in Lake Placid, New York.
 The school was closed until the U.S. Army relinquished control of the buildings.
 In the fall of 1946, Northwood reopened.